-Surrey County Council has a Home to School Transport policy that sets out the circumstances that children might qualify for free home to school transport.
-Generally, transport will only be considered if a child is under 8 years old and is travelling more than two miles or is over 8 years old and travelling more than three miles to the nearest school with a place.
-Transport will not generally be provided to a school that is further away if a child would have been offered a place at a nearer school had it been named as a preference on the application form, although exceptions may apply to secondary aged children whose families are on a low income if they are travelling to one of their three nearest schools and to children whose nearest school is out of County but over the statutory walking distance.
+Surrey County Council has a Travel Assistance policy that sets out the circumstances in which children might qualify for travel assistance.

+Generally, travel assistance will only be considered if a child is under 8 years old and is travelling more than two miles or is over 8 years old and travelling more than three miles to the nearest school with a place.
+Travel assistance will not generally be provided to a school that is further away if a child would have been offered a place at a nearer school had it been named as a preference on the application form, although exceptions may apply to secondary aged children whose families are on a low income if they are travelling to one of their three nearest schools and to children whose nearest school is out of County but over the statutory walking distance.

-Eligibility to transport is not linked to the admission criteria of a school.
-Some schools give priority to children who are attending a feeder school, but attending a feeder school does not confer an automatic right to transport to a linked school.
-In considering admission criteria and school preferences it is important that applicants also consider the home to school transport policy so they might take account of the likelihood of receiving free transport to their preferred school before making their application.
-In considering eligibility for home to school transport, the local authority will take account of all state funded schools, including free schools and academies.
-A full copy of Surrey's Home to School Transport policy is available on Surrey's website at www.surreycc.gov.uk or from the Surrey Schools and Childcare Service on 0300 200 1004.
+Eligibility to travel assistance is not linked to the admission criteria of a school.
+Some schools give priority to children who are attending a feeder school but attending a feeder school does not confer an automatic right to travel assistance to a linked school.

+In considering admission criteria and school preferences it is important that applicants also consider the travel assistance policy so they might take account of the likelihood of receiving assistance to their preferred school before making their application.

+In considering eligibility for travel assistance, the local authority will take account of all state funded schools, including free schools and academies.

+A full copy of Surrey's Travel Assistance policy is available on Surrey's website at or from the Surrey Schools and Childcare Service on 0300 200 1004.